FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/kms_key_v1.md

 ## Attributes Reference

-`id` is set to the ID of the found key.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - The data source ID in UUID format.
 * `creation_date` - Creation time (time stamp) of a key.
 * `scheduled_deletion_date` - Scheduled deletion time (time stamp) of a key.
+* `rotation_enabled` - Indicates whether the key rotation is enabled or not.
+* `rotation_interval` - The key rotation interval.
+It's valid when rotation is enabled.
+* `rotation_number` - The total number of key rotations.
+It's valid when rotation is enabled.